loujaybee/cloud-exam-notes/developer-associate/notes.md

 - Three components of CodeStar: Project dashboard, deployment pipeline, access management

 ## Questions
+- EB: Linux server configuration, why not Docker?
+- EB: What can you configure with the configuration files?
+- EB: Why is blue/green performed at the DNS level?
 - CT: How does the cross account trail work?
 It tracks other accounts?
 How?
 - CT: How does log file validation work?
 Immutable log?
 - CT: CloudTrail vs RedShift, what's the big difference?
 (Try it)